Prasar Bharati: Archives – Preserving India’s history and culture

 Prasar Bharati's National Archives, India's oldest and largest audio-visual archive, houses an exclusive collection of rare historical recordings, including interviews, documentaries, features, music, radio plays, and more.
 It serves as a treasure trove of performances by great artists who have enriched India's cultural, music, and dance heritage.
 The archive also holds rare media assets related to significant events such as Independence Day celebrations, Republic Day parades, national addresses by prime ministers and presidents, and other important broadcasts since the inception of broadcasting in India.
 These invaluable assets are preserved in various formats, including sound recordings and audio-visual footage across genres like music, dance, drama, interviews, short films, documentaries, and feature films.

 Archival activities in India began with the transcription service for radio recordings on 3 April 1954, focusing on transcribing speeches by dignitaries, especially the presidents and prime ministers of India.
 While informal archiving existed before 1954, the establishment of the transcription service formalised the process.
 Doordarshan Archives was founded in 2004 with the goal of digitising and preserving valuable audio-visual footage.
 Initially, the archival departments of AIR and Doordarshan operated separately under their respective divisions.
 However, in 2018, these separate setups were merged to form a unified entity, Prasar Bharati Archives, which operates under a single umbrella.

 Radio autobiographies are a unique collection in the archives of Prasar Bharati.
 These recordings feature the audio autobiographies of eminent personalities who have made significant contributions to various fields of nation-building.
 Beyond offering personal anecdotes about their lives and achievements, these Radio Autobiographies also serve as a chronicle of contemporary Indian history, narrated through the life stories of these influential figures.

 In his radio autobiography recorded by All India Radio in 1986, India's leading industrialist and former chairman of the Tata Group, Jehangir Ratanji Dadabhoy Tata, recalled his memories of the Emergency era and his conversations with Indira Gandhi and Sanjay Gandhi about the excesses during that period.
 Reflecting on one of his interactions with Indira Gandhi at the beginning of the Emergency, JRD Tata said, “When she declared Emergency, I went to see her.
-I said, Indira ji, why did you have to put all these people in jail including old people like Morarji Desai?
-She said, because they were plotting against me.
+I said, Indira ji, why did you have to put all these people in jail, including old people like Morarji Desai?
+She said that because they were plotting against me.
 I can't have people against me from within.”